HelgeGehring/gdshelpers/README.md

 GDSHelpers in an open-source package for automatized pattern generation for nano-structuring.
 It allows exporting the pattern in the GDSII-format and OASIS-format, which are currently mainly used for describing 2D-masks.
-Currently the focus is mainly on photonic and superconducting circuitry.
+Currently, the focus is mainly on photonic and superconducting circuitry.
 The library consists of growing list of parts, which can be composed into larger circuits.

-Currently the following parts are implemented:
+So far, the following parts are implemented:

 * A waveguide part, allowing easy chaing of bends and straight waveguides.
   - Includes parameterized paths and Bézier curves.